-In 2021/22 the College continued to face additional challenges within the context of the coronavirus pandemic, but carried out its key activities to address these objectives:
+In 2022/23 the College carried out its key activities to address these objectives:

-- External examinations took place in June 2022, for the first time since 2019.
-To support students who had faced significant disruption during the pandemic, awarding bodies released advance information in February 2022 to assist students with their preparation for the examinations. - The College's overall pass rate for all 16-18 year olds on Level 3 was 99.2% which is 2.1% pts above the 2019 national benchmark; - The College's ALPS (Advanced Level Performance System) three-year value added T score\ continues to be outstanding and for 2021/22 was a grade 2 which is described as excellent.
-The single year T score is also grade 2. - A significant number of Students with Learning Difficulties and Disabilities were enrolled with 100% pass rates on the NOCN Certificate in Using Employability Skills - The Greater Manchester High Achievers Partnership programme offered a wide range of challenging events to high achieving pupils in local schools.
-Virtual events were held throughout the year for both year 10 and year 11 students. - Internal teaching and learning ambassadors were actively helping with the dissemination of good practice and the transition to linear A levels and the continued development of remote teaching and learning to support students who needed to self-isolate as a result of the pandemic; - The college continued to support other institutions through the Teach Manchester Alliance. - The College Financial Health Status for 2020/21 was rated Outstanding.
+- External examinations without mitigations took place in May/June 2023.
+National results were adjusted to reflect 2019 grade profiles. - The College's overall pass rate for all 16-18 year olds on Level 3 was 99.3% which is 2.2% pts above the 2019 national benchmark; - The College's ALPS (Advanced Level Performance System) three-year value added T score continues to be outstanding and for 2022/23 was a grade 1 which is described as outstanding.
+The single year T score is grade 3, described as excellent. - A significant number of Students with Learning Difficulties and Disabilities were enrolled with 100% pass rates on the NOCN Certificate in Using Employability Skills - The Greater Manchester High Achievers Partnership programme offered a wide range of challenging events to high achieving pupils in local schools.
+Virtual events were held throughout the year for both year 10 and year 11 students. - Internal teaching and learning ambassadors were actively helping with the dissemination of good practice and the transition to linear A levels and the continued development of teaching and learning to support students.
+Staff at all levels were focussed on supporting learners who were impacted by the pandemic whilst at school and had received Teacher Assessment Grades (TAGs) for their GCSEs.; - The College continued to support other institutions through the Teach Manchester Alliance. - The College underwent a full Ofsted inspection in December 2022 and was judged Outstanding in all areas - The College Financial Health Status for 2021/22 was rated Outstanding.

-\T Score is a measure of the overall quality of provision of an institution
+T Score is a measure of the overall quality of provision of an institution